qassat/PPG-Reconstruction-UNet-TCN/README.md

-# Reconstruction of Degraded PPG Signals using UNet-TCN
+# Efficient Hybrid Temporal Convolutional UNet for Real-Time PPG Signal Restoration in mHealth Systems

 This repository provides the dataset and model description associated with the paper: